A16Zcrypto Scam: Victim Loses $210K in Pig Butchering

 What happened to a16zcrypto.xyz?

-AH Capital Management (Andreessen Horowitz) has filed a complaint against bzj bzjf over the domain names a16zcrypto.xyz and a16zcryptos.xyz, which are registered with NameSilo.
+AH Capital Management (Andreessen Horowitz) has filed a complaint against bzj bzjf over the domain names a16zcrypto.xyz and a16zcryptos.xyz, registered with NameSilo.

 So crypto vs. cryptos is another variation.
 Can we also expect to find the following domains?